 weCare - designed to increase HIV engagement in care among racially/ethnically diverse MSM and transgender women;

 ChiCAS (Chicas Creando Acceso a la Salud [Girls Creating Access to Health]) - designed to increase PrEP uptake and

 use of medically supervised hormone therapy among Latina transgender women.

 In 2005, Dr. Rhodes was awarded: Outstanding Master Project Advisor Award by the WFSM

 PA Program in recognition for outstanding performance as a Master Project

 Advisor and an authentic commitment to community-based research.

-In 2006, Dr. Rhodes was awarded: 2006 WFUHS New Investigator in Clinical Sciences Award for
+In 2006, he was awarded: 2006 WFSM New Investigator in Clinical Sciences Award for

 excellence in research, significant contributions to the biomedical sciences, and exceptional